While epilepsy and vertigo are distinct neurological conditions, they can sometimes present similar symptoms in…

 Nonepileptic seizures are usually the result of another underlying problem.
 There are many other causes of nonepileptic seizures, including:

-Another reason for this type of seizure is withdrawal symptoms when you’re detoxing from drugs or alcohol.
-Your body becomes so reliant on those substances that when you try to stop them suddenly, it throws your body into shock, sometimes resulting in seizure activity.
+Another reason for this type of seizure, such as those associated with epilepsy, is withdrawal symptoms when you’re detoxing from drugs or alcohol.
+Your body becomes so reliant on these substances that when you try to stop them suddenly, it throws your body into shock.
+The imbalance of electrolytes, crucial for normal brain function, can sometimes result in seizure activity.

 Although slightly less common, you can have seizures due to severe stress and extreme sleep deprivation.
-You can also be affected by hunger in very extreme circumstances.
+In these situations, maintaining a balance of electrolytes is essential to prevent epilepsy-related seizures.
+Extreme hunger, which can disrupt your electrolyte balance, can also trigger seizures in very severe circumstances.

-No matter the cause of your seizure, one thing is for sure: you need to find a treatment option to prevent further seizure activity.
+No matter the cause of your seizure, whether it’s related to electrolytes and epilepsy or other factors, one thing is for sure: you need to find a treatment option to prevent further seizure activity.

 Nonepileptic seizure treatment